LikeTheSalad/aaper/README.md

   to `onBeforeLaunchingRequest`.

-The `onBeforeLaunchingRequest` method provides us with three parameters, host, data (contains the permissions requested for the annotated method) and, the most important one, the `RequestRunner`.
+The `onBeforeLaunchingRequest` method provides us with three parameters, host, data (contains the permissions requested for the annotated method) and the `RequestRunner`.

-The `RequestRunner` is a runnable object that, when is run, it launches the System's permission request dialog.
+`RequestRunner` is a runnable object that, when is run, it launches the System's permission request dialog.
 This method should only be called if the `onBeforeLaunchingRequest` method returns `TRUE`, which means that the Strategy will do some operation prior to the permission request.
 When the pre-request process is done and the `RequestStrategy` wants to proceed launching